Today: October 19 2017

 Vitamin E (tocopherol)

 Average daily demand: 0,3 mg / kg body weight

-Tocopherol - a complex of substances that are very similar in chemical structure.
-In our organism, mainly represented by alpha-tocopherol, and it is a very powerful antioxidant.
-That is, from inside the cell, it prevents the oxidation of the cell membrane, or in other words, protected from burning.
-This, indeed, is the prevention of aging, as well as protection of the heart and blood vessels.
-Since Vitamin E is fat soluble, it is mainly present in fat products.
-Obtained a contradiction: in overweight we limit dietary fat intake on 30%.
-And, therefore, reduce the intake of tocopherol.
-That is why the lack of vitamin E have to make up for it in the form of taking dietary supplements or medications containing vitamin E. Take this vitamin is necessary for a long time, almost constantly.
-And not separately but together with vitamin C, which restores it.
-The ideal option would be to combine with carotene and bioflavonoids.
+Tocopherol is a complex of substances that are very similar in chemical structure.
+Alfa-tocopherol is mainly present in our body, and it is a very powerful antioxidant.
+That is, being inside cells, it prevents the oxidation of cell membranes, or, in other words, protects against burning out.
+This, in fact, is the prevention of aging, as well as the protection of the heart and blood vessels.
+Since vitamin E is fat-soluble, it is mainly present in fatty foods.
+It turns out a certain contradiction: with excessive body weight, we limit the intake of fat from food by 30%.
+And, consequently, we reduce the intake of tocopherol into the body.
+That is why the lack of vitamin E has to be replenished by its reception in the form of dietary supplements or preparations containing vitamin E. This vitamin should be taken for a long time, almost constantly.
+And not separately, but together with vitamin C, which restores it.
+The ideal option will be combining with carotene and bioflavonoids.